Navezjt/sd-webui-reactor/README.md

 - `pip uninstall -y onnx onnxruntime onnxruntime-gpu onnxruntime-silicon onnxruntime-extensions`
 - `pip install onnx==1.14.1 onnxruntime==1.15.1`

 If it didn't help - it seems that you have another extension reinstalling `onnxruntime` when SD WebUI checks requirements.
 Please see your extensions list.
 If you find there "WD14 tagger" - try to disable it and then follow the steps above once again.
-This extension causes reinstalling of `onnxruntime` to `onnxruntime-gpu` or `onnxruntime-extensions` every time SD WebUI runs.
+This extension causes reinstalling of `onnxruntime` to `onnxruntime-gpu` or `onnxruntime==1.16.0` every time SD WebUI runs.<br>ORT 1.16.0 has a bug https://github.com/microsoft/onnxruntime/issues/17631 - don't install it!

 ### **VII.
 "ImportError: cannot import name 'builder' from 'google.protobuf.internal'"**